 Our office will arrange for the One Day Temporary driver’s license from MTO required for the assessment date.

 You must have a valid driver’s license to participate in the on-road portion of the evaluation.
-However, if your driver’s license is medically suspended, Driver Rehab Therapy can request a One Day Temporary Driver’s license through The Ministry of Transportation, Medical Review Section, for evaluation purposes.
+However, if your driver’s license is medically suspended, CBI Health Group can request a One Day Temporary Driver’s license through The Ministry of Transportation, Medical Review Section, for evaluation purposes.
 The ministry will review your file and may provide you with a temporary driver’s license for rehabilitation purposes in order to participate in the Driver Assessment or training sessions.

 We are able to complete trucking and motorcycle assessments and training for persons with disabilities and provide modifications to assist with independent driving.
 Trucking and motorcycle licensing is completed through the ministry.